jcheng02/uep239-final-project/README.md

 # Abstract
 ## Overview
 The purpose of this suitability analysis is to find the best Zip Code Tabulation Area (ZCTA) within the Boston Area for a Tufts University student and a Boston University student to live together without a car (i.e. somewhere equally convenient for both).
 Though the self-serving nature of the study is specific to students of Tufts and BU, a similar workflow can be conducted as a general analysis of the Boston Area (by omitting the network analysis between Tufts and BU) or by specifying different locations of interest (e.g. HubSpot's Cambridge office and the Museum of Fine Arts).
-The workflow can also be applied to any city or region, provided data is available.
+The workflow can also be applied to any city or region, provided the necessary data is available.

 The study is structured as follows:
 1. Import dependencies